marlonrichert/zsh-autocomplete/README.md

 zstyle ':autocomplete:list-choices:*' min-input 3
 ```

-### Shorten or lengthen the autocompletion list
+## Shorten or lengthen the autocompletion list
-By default, while you are typing, `zsh-autocomplete` limits the number of lines of completions
-shown to 50% of
+By default, `zsh-autocomplete` limits the number of lines of completions listed to 50% of
 [`$LINES`](http://zsh.sourceforge.net/Doc/Release/Parameters.html#Parameters-Used-By-The-Shell)
 minus
 [`$BUFFERLINES`](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html#User_002dDefined-Widgets)
-to prevent the prompt from jumping around too much while typing.
+to prevent the prompt from jumping around too much while you are typing.

 To limit the list to a different height, use the following:
 ```shell